beastgwert/chess-game/README.md

 # chess-game
-Interactive chess game from the command line utilizing Ruby
+Interactive chess game from the command line utilizing Ruby.

-Try it out here: https://replit.com/@JustinY6/chess-game?v=1